 Center-fire pistols (single shot or semi-automatic)) or revolvers of .32 caliber or larger (including 7.65 mm and .45 caliber pistols and revolvers); barrel length, including cylinder, not more than 10 inches; trigger pull not less than 2 1/2 pounds, except.45 caliber semiautomatic pistols not less than 3 1/2 pounds.
 Any Sights, including telescopic, are permitted with the exception of those sights that project an image on the target.
-Open (metallic) sights may be adjustable but not over 10 inches apart measured from the apex of the rear sight to the apex of the firing mechanism is prohibited.
+Open (metallic) sights may be adjustable but not over 10 inches apart measured from the apex of the rear sight to the apex of the front sight.
+Any sighting device programmed to activate the firing mechanism is prohibited.
 All operational safety features of the firearm must function properly.
 Programs may specify particular calibers of types of Center Fire guns that will be permitted or not permitted in stated event.